 On 21 November 2016 Melbourne experienced the world’s largest epidemic thunderstorm asthma event, which was unprecedented in size, severity and impact.

 Calls to 000, Ambulance Victoria, and our hospitals were pushed to the limit with huge spikes in callouts, and people presenting to hospital emergency departments.

 In the 30 hours from 6pm on 21 November, there was a 672 per cent increase in respiratory-related presentations to Melbourne and Geelong public hospitals (3,365 more presentations than expected based on the three-year average).

 The Inspector-General for Emergency Management (IGEM) lead a state-wide review of the emergency response to the thunderstorm asthma events that occurred on 21-22 November 2016.
 The was released in April 2017.

 Ambulance Victoria also completed an internal review of its own activities in response to the thunderstorm asthma event.

 In April 2017, the Victorian Government committed $15.56 million to ensure it is better able to predict and respond to similar large-scale events in the future.
 In October 2017, the Victorian Government published its .

 Since the 2016 event, the Victorian Government has developed and implemented a comprehensive Epidemic Thunderstorm Asthma Program.
-Key elements of the program include: a public health communications campaign and associated campaign toolkit; resources and training for health professionals; a new State Health Emergency Response Plan; a Real-time Health Emergency Monitoring System ensuring early detection and monitoring of hospital emergency department demand; and an epidemic thunderstorm asthma risk forecasting and warnings system.
+Key elements of the program include: a public health communications campaign and associated campaign toolkit; resources and training for health professionals; a new State Health Emergency Response Plan; a Real-time Health Emergency Monitoring System ensuring early detection and monitoring of hospital emergency department demand; a pilot epidemic thunderstorm asthma risk forecasting, and an associated warnings system.